Piecewise hereditary algebras under field extensions: introduction

 Piecewise hereditary algebras are important and well-studied in representation theory.
 A homological characteristic via strong global dimensions of piecewise hereditary algebras was given by Happel and Zacharia in \cite{HR}.
 Using this characteristic, Li proved in \cite{LL} that the piecewise hereditary property is compatible under certain skew group algebra extensions.
 Similarly, we prove that it is also compatible under finite separable field extensions (see Corollary \ref{phqtufe}), which is a special case of \cite[Proposition 5.1]{LJ}.

 According to \cite{HR}, a connected piecewise hereditary $k$-algebra is derived equivalent to either a hereditary $k$-algebra or a canonical $k$-algebra.
 Notice that the homological characteristic and hence the compatibilities mentioned above do not distinguish these two situations.
 In this paper, we look for a refinement.
 We prove that these two kinds of piecewise hereditary algebras are closed under certain base field change.
-More precisely,
+More precisely, we obtain the following result.

 {\bf Main Theorem.} \textit{Let $K/k$ be a finite separable filed extension and $A$ a $k$-algebra.
 Then $A$ is derived equivalent to a hereditary algebra if and only if so is $A\otimes_kK$.}

 As a corollary, $A$ is derived equivalent to a canonical algebra if and only if so is $A\otimes_kK$.
 We also prove that $A$ is a tilted algebra if and only if so is $A\otimes_kK$.